LarnuUK/foreachdatabase/README.md

 ```

 ## Overide default quote character and object the statements that would be run for tests
 Prepared the statements to be run against each database, in the variable `@Command`, but not execute them, and store the statement(s) would be run in the variable `@StatementsToBeRun`.
-Also overide the value of the quote character to a pipe (`|`).
+Also override the value of the quote character to a pipe (`|`).
 ```sql
 DECLARE @StatementsToBeRun nvarchar(MAX);